Can the simple act of drinking water be revolutionary? (Illustration by Chetan Toliya)

 Connection to basic infrastructure and access to essential services such as water are often used as a tool for social discrimination and exercise of power.

-Author : Aditi Sajwan, Water Practitioners Network
+Author : Aditi Sajwan

 The worst and most inhumane form of discrimination and untouchability is seen when it comes to water.
 Even today, many villages have a different source of water allotted for Dalits.
-Many a times, upper caste men and women forbid Dalit women from touching the public source of water fearing the source will be “polluted".
+Many a times, upper caste men and women forbid Dalits from touching the public source of water fearing the source will be “polluted".
 Non-dalits fill the water and pour it into the vessels of the Dalits.
 The amount of water they take back home is dictated by the whims and fancies of the dominant caste.

 Article 17 of the Indian Constitution states “untouchability is abolished and its practice in any form is forbidden.
 The enforcement of any disability arising out of untouchability shall be an offence punishable in accordance with law.”
 Article15 (2) states that “No citizen shall, on grounds only of religion, race, caste, sex, place of birth or any of them, be subject to any disability, liability, restriction or condition with regard to the use of wells, tanks, bathing ghats etc.”